Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Algorithms

-The following uses the deformations described in the previous lemma to obtain the affine lower bound on the function, given a gradient at a point $\tilde{x}$.
-Note that \cref{lemma:deformations}.c implies that we have $\innp{\nabla f(\tilde{x}), \tilde{y}-\tilde{x}}= 0$ if and only if $\innp{\nabla F(x), y-x}= 0$.
-In the proof we lower bound, generally, affine functions defined on $T_x\M$ by affine functions in the Euclidean space $\B$.
-This generality allows to obtain a result with constants that only depend on $R$.
+The previous lemma shows that $\nabla f(\tilde{x})$ can be easily computed from $\nabla F(x)$.
+The following lemma uses the deformations described in \cref{lemma:deformations} to obtain the affine lower bound on the function, given a gradient at a point $\tilde{x}$.
+Note that \cref{lemma:deformations}.c implies that we have $\innp{\nabla \f(\tilde{x}), \tilde{y}-\tilde{x}}= 0$ if and only if $\innp{\nabla \F(x), y\riemMinus x}= 0$.
+In the proof we lower bound, generally, affine functions defined on $\Tansp{x}\Mk$ by affine functions in the Euclidean space $\X$.
+This generality allows to obtain a result with constants that only depend on $\RR$.
+See \cref{remark:constants} for a discussion on these constants.